vefthroun-2020/movie-explorer/README.md

-# movie-explorer
+# Movie Explorer

-A movie explorer that makes use of The Movie DB API
+In this project we make use of the Movie DB API to create a simple movie explorer.